-Trading properties include property assets and non-real estate assets which are held for resale in accordance with IAS 2 Inventories.
+Trading properties include property assets which are held for resale in accordance with IAS 2 Inventories.
 They are recognised initially on the statement of financial position at the point at which the purchase contract has been signed with the vendor.
 Subsequent to initial recognition, trading properties are stated at the lower of cost and net realisable value.
 Costs are determined on the basis of specific identification of individual costs relating to each asset.
 Net realisable value ('NRV') represents the estimated selling price for properties less all estimated costs of completion and costs necessary to make the sale.
-Revisions to the carrying value of trading properties are recognised as follows:
+Revisions to the carrying value of trading properties are recognised in the income statement.